 The spreads on these trading instruments are generally quite good compared to other forex brokers, depending on the type of trading account that is used.
 However, it is still important to note that this is not among the cheapest CFD & forex brokers out there for most traders.

-All instruments that are available from NordFX can be traded on either the MetaTrader 4 (MT4) or MetaTrader 5 (MT5) platform, depending on each user’s preference.
+All instruments that are available from NordFX can be traded on either the MetaTrader 4 (MT4) or MultiTerminal version of this platform, depending on each user’s preference.
 Both trading platforms are well-known in the forex trading community, and has a large user base world-wide.
 Despite being released all the way back in 2005, MT4 probably still remains the most popular of the two, largely thanks to the wide selection of trading algorithms (Expert Advisors) that are exclusively available for that platform.

-In terms of account types, NordFX offers the choice between three types of trading accounts; Fix, Pro, Zero, and Stocks.
+In terms of account types, NordFX offers the choice between three types of trading accounts; Fix, Pro, and Zero.